What You Need to Know About HOAs Before Buying in Eagle Mountain | Kat Ashby

 In many Eagle Mountain communities, yes — and this is the detail that surprises buyers most.

 Newer master-planned developments like Overland and Firefly typically have both a master HOA and a sub-association (community or neighborhood HOA).
-The master HOA covers the community-wide amenities, common areas, and overarching rules for the entire development.
-The sub-association covers your specific neighborhood within that master plan — with its own fees, its own amenities, and sometimes its own set of additional rules layered on top of the master.
+The master HOA covers community-wide amenities, common areas, and overarching rules.
+The sub-association covers your specific neighborhood within that master plan — with its own fees, its own amenities, and sometimes its own additional rules layered on top.

 You pay both.
 Before you go under contract on any Eagle Mountain home, ask: How many HOAs does this property belong to?
 What are the monthly or quarterly fees for each?
 What does each one cover?

-The total number can be meaningfully higher than the single fee figure you hear from the builder's rep or listing agent.
-Always ask for both numbers.
+The total can be meaningfully higher than the single fee figure you hear from the builder's rep or listing agent.
+As I covered in my dedicated two-HOA guide for Eagle Mountain, most buyers don't realize it until they see two line items on the closing disclosure.

 Not every Eagle Mountain HOA charges one, but many do — and the amounts vary.
-On a $515,000 home (right at Eagle Mountain's May 2026 median), even a modest ½% reinvestment fee adds $2,575 to your closing costs on top of everything else.
+On a $515,000 home (right at Eagle Mountain's May 2026 median), even a modest ½% reinvestment fee adds $2,575 to your closing costs.
 That's real money, and buyers who don't know about it in advance get blindsided at the closing table.

-Under Utah law as of May 2025, reinvestment fees must now be authorized in the CC&Rs and approved by a majority of homeowners, which adds transparency going forward.
-Late assessment fees are also now capped at 10% of the unpaid amount or $50 — whichever is greater — plus 1.5% monthly interest.
+Under Utah's 2025 HOA reform legislation, reinvestment fees must now be authorized in the CC&Rs and approved by a majority of homeowners.
+Late assessment fees are also capped at 10% of the unpaid amount or $50 — whichever is greater — plus 1.5% monthly interest.
 These are meaningful consumer protections that didn't exist before.

 The key point for buyers: ask about reinvestment fees before you go under contract, not at the title company.

 Eagle Mountain is a fast-growing city and its HOAs are not immune to rising costs.
-Insurance, landscaping, maintenance, and management company fees have all gone up over the past several years — and those increases flow through to homeowner assessments.
+Insurance, landscaping, maintenance, and management company fees have all increased in recent years — and those increases flow through to homeowner assessments.

 Some HOAs have annual caps on fee increases without a homeowner vote (commonly 10–20%).
-Others have more flexibility built into their governing documents.
-The question to ask isn't just "what is the fee right now?" — it's "what has it been over the past three to five years, and is there a current reserve fund study?"
+Others have more flexibility in their governing documents.
+The question isn't just "what is the fee right now?" — it's "what has it been over the past three to five years, and is there a current reserve fund study?"

 A healthy reserve fund means the HOA has been planning and saving for future capital expenses — replacing pool equipment, repaving parking lots, maintaining common area infrastructure.
 An HOA that has been spending down its reserves without replenishing them is a yellow flag.
-It often precedes a special assessment — a one-time charge to all homeowners when the HOA needs money for something the reserves can't cover.
-These can run from a few hundred to several thousand dollars with little warning.
+It often precedes a special assessment — a one-time charge to all homeowners when the HOA needs money the reserves can't cover.
+As I covered in my Utah HOA fee increases guide, Utah HOAs can raise fees with no state cap — your CC&Rs are your only protection.

 Can you park your boat or RV in the driveway?

-In most Eagle Mountain HOA communities the answer is: not overnight, not consistently, and sometimes not at all.
+In most Eagle Mountain HOA communities: not overnight, not consistently, and sometimes not at all.
 Street parking restrictions are among the most enforced rules in newer developments.
 If you have a large family with multiple vehicles, teenagers who drive, or frequent guests, ask specifically about overnight street parking rules before you commit.

 Can you park your work truck or commercial van in the driveway?